Backing up and restoring CDW

 Finding the version of your CDW environment

 In Cloudera Data Warehouse, select your environment, click Edit.
-The Environment Details includes the version.
+The Environment Details include the version.

 Importance of bringing down the cluster